sulochandhungel/METRIC_w_ArcMap/Functions/Readme.md

 Functions:

-### shapefile.py
-    Functions to help working on shapefiles.

 ### Common_Functions.py
     get_MtDtFname - Get Metadata filename from directory get_MtDt - Extract metadata for a field from MTL file